MatthewJbelcher7/Matthew-Belcher/README.md

 * _Navigate using buttons or back arrows in browser_

 ## Known Bugs

-* _The Home icon currently doesnt populate in "About-me.HTML"_
 * _There is a fourth link on "Matthew.Belcher.html" that says "something" that currently leads no where that I have left in intentionally_